 When I think of Taos, I think of mysticism.
-The few times I have looked to astrology to provide profound answers to life's questions, there was always a connection to this area of New Mexico.
+The few times I have looked to astrology to provide profound answers to life’s questions, there was always a connection to this area.
+Here is my experience of camping and hiking in Taos New Mexico:

 The next morning in town, I quickly made my way to the nearest thrift shop and stockpiled fleece pullovers.
 The campsite hosts and I had a good laugh later at the expense of campers sleeping in their heated car who weren’t quite as prepared as I was with a 30-degree sleeping bag.
 I was proud to conquer this rite of passage on my own, slightly uncomfortable, but thrilled to be alive.

-When I asked if I should be worried about any bears I was told to watch out for elk and coyotes instead.
-I saw lots of cute little prairie dogs but no large animals.
+I asked if I should be worried about any bears, turns out I had to watch out for elk and coyotes instead.
+Saw lots of cute little prairie dogs but no large animals.
 However, I heard one of the most magical and slightly scary sounds one night as I lay in my tent.
 I awoke from the howling of a coyote, and I soon heard them in surround sound as pack talked to pack.

 My hike at Williams Lake Trail in Carson National Forest had a hidden trailhead.
 After contemplating it in the lower lot and then ignoring the comically large sign that said “NON-FOUR WHEEL DRIVE VEHICLES PROHIBITED,” my sedan and I eventually found the upper parking lot.
 As I passed, I could see the sign also said from “November-May” in small lettering underneath.
 Though it was September and there was no snow, the drive was terrifying.
 Loose gravel, switchbacks, potholes, and what I would deem to be unwise inclines all made me question and love every second of it.